Cord Cutting Guides, News, and Reviews

 Yes, you can get a free trial of Hallmark Movies Now.
 Free trials are vital to the survival of streaming services, especially ones that fly a little more under-the-radar.
-Hallmark is a relatively well-known brand, but Hallmark Movies Now doesn’t quite have the same cachet as bigger brands like Hulu or Disney+.
+Hallmark is a relatively well-known brand, but Hallmark Movies Now doesn’t quite have the same cachet as bigger brands like Hulu (which offers a free trial) or Disney+ (no free trial).
 For many customers, a free trial could be their first sustained exposure to the brand.
 That’s a real win-win for Hallmark Movies Now and streamers like us!

 You may be able to lose a guy in 10 days, but you don’t get that many days on a Hallmark Movies Now free trial.
 You actually get seven days to watch as much of the Hallmark Movies Now content as your heart desires.

 Jokes aside, seven days is a common length for these free trials.
 It gives you a chance to see what the streaming service is all about, but it doesn’t give you enough time to watch every single romantic comedy available.

 Yes, you will get billed automatically by Hallmark Movies Now once your weeklong trial is up.
 In 2020, it’s almost unheard of for a streaming service not to bill you automatically.
 Setting up free trials in this way allows services to get your payment information once, then keep charging you until you opt-out.
 You won’t get an emailed invoice, and you definitely won’t get a card in the mail from Hallmark reminding you that payment is due.
 You’ll just be charged every month.

 Of course, that’s no problem if you love Hallmark Movies Now.
 In fact, it’s very convenient — you don’t have to do anything at all in order to turn your free trial into a regular subscription.